SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 == Liquidation

-The downside of a leveraged long position is that it can be liquidated.
+The risk associated with leveraged trading is that a position can be liquidated.
 The liquidation occurs when the value of the collateral is insufficient to repay the borrowed amount.
-In this case, the collateral is used to repay the debt, and the owner of the position loses the collateral.
+In this situation, the remaining amount of assets in the position is returned to the vault, and the owner of the position loses its collateral.
-Liquidation of positions is a critical mechanism, if it's executed too late, the collateral may no longer be sufficient to cover the borrowed amount.
+Liquidations are an essential part of leverage trading, and should be done at all cost.
+If they are executed too late, the collateral in the position may no longer be sufficient to cover the borrowed amount.
-If this happens, the position will accumulate @bad_debt, which negatively impacts the vault.
+If an insolvent position is not liquidated, it will accumulate @bad_debt, which will be a loss for the vault.
-To prevent this, liquidations must be triggered as quickly as possible.

 === Ticks

 To track positions, we use ticks, following the same implementation as Uniswap V3 @uniswap-v3[p.~5].
-Positions are stored by their liquidation price.
+Positions are stored in those ticks, and every one of them corresponds to a different liquidation price.
-The price is given by : $ 1.0001^i $
+The price of a tick can be calculated as such: $ p_"tick" = 1.0001^"tick" $

 === Liquidation penalty

-A liquidation penalty is added to the liquidation price of the position.
+To reduce the risk of @bad_debt, a penalty is added to the liquidation price of positions.
-Its aim is to trigger liquidate earlier and avoiding any @bad_debt on the vault's side.
-Additionally, any remaining collateral will be distributed within the protocol.
+Thanks to it, a tick can be liquidated although there is collateral remaining, which will be distributed among different actors within the protocol.

 === Liquidation reward

-A reward is distributed to the sender of the liquidation transaction.
+To ensure positions are liquidated whenever possible, and thus reduce the risk of @bad_debt, executing liquidations is incentivized.
-The reward isn't principally determined by the collateral remaining in the position but also with the gas cost.
+The reward is principally determined by the gas cost of a liquidation transaction.
-It's divided into multiple parts.
+The formula is divided in two parts:

-First, it incentivizes based on the gas cost.
+The first one is based on the gas cost.

+$ r(n) = (G_"used" + G_"tick" n) p_"gas" M_"gas" $

-$G_"used"$ is the amount of gas spent on the transaction, $N_"liquidatedTicks"$ is the number of ticks liquidated,
+Where $G_"used"$ is the amount of gas unit spent by the transaction, $G_"tick"$ is the amount of gas unit spent for each tick, $n$ is the number of ticks liquidated.
-$P_"gas"$ is the gas price, determined as the lower value between $2 * "block_base_fee"$ and the gas price of the transaction,
+$p_"gas"$ is the gas price, it's the lowest value between $2 * "block_base_fee"$ and the gas price of the transaction set by the user.
-$M_"gas"$ is the gas multiplier, using these, we calculate the gas reward $G_"reward"$ :
+$M_"gas"$ is the gas multiplier, using these, we calculate the part of the reward relative to the gas spent $r(n)$.

-$ G_"reward" = (G_"used" + G_"tick" N_"liquidatedTicks") P_"gas" M_"gas" $

-The second part of the reward formula considers the size of each liquidated tick.
+The second part of the reward formula is takes into account the total exposure each tick contains and the price difference between their liquidation price and the current price.
-The larger the tick value is, the greater the incentive will be to liquidate it quickly.
+The total exposure of the ticks is a constant, but as the price difference grow, so does the incentive, ensuring the profitability of executing transactions even during network congestion.
+For each tick, we have the reward $r(p_"asset")$ :

+$ r(p_"asset") = M_"pos"  sum_(i=0)^n ((p_"tick"_i - p_"asset")  T_i )/ p_"asset" $

-$P_"liquidatedTicks"$ is the price of the liquidated tick, $E_"liquidatedTicks"$ the total exposure of the liquidated tick, giving us the tick reward $T_"reward"$ :
+Where $p_"tick"$ is the price of the liquidated tick, $T$ the total exposure of the liquidated tick, $M_"pos"$ is the multiplier to apply to this part of the formula.

-$ T_"reward" = sum_(i=0)^N_"liquidatedTicks" ((P_"liquidatedTicks"_i - P_"asset")  E_"liquidatedTicks"_i )/ P_"asset" $

-We can then applying a multiplier $M_"position"$ to this result :

-$ T_"reward" = T_"reward" M_"position" $

-And we can get the ETH reward $E_"reward"$ :
+And we can get the ETH reward $R$ :

-$ E_"reward" = T_"reward" + G_"reward" $
+$ R = r(n) + r(p_"asset") $

 == Position Value, Profits and Losses <sec:long_pnl>